 At 9 m wide, the rose window is an impressive delight.

-- The Saint Guillaume portal (16th century), dedicated to the archbishop of Bourges during the construction who was canonised after his death.
+Dating from the 16th century, it is dedicated to the archbishop of Bourges who saw its construction.
+Guillaume was canonised after his death.

-- The portal of Saint Ursinus of Bourges, the first bishop of Bourges, who built the town’s very first church at the beginning of the Christian era.
+Saint Ursinus was the first bishop of Bourges.
+He built the town’s very first church at the beginning of the Christian era.
 The bas-relief of this door’s sculpture tells part of his miraculous story.